Human rabies immunoglobulin.

 Posology: Post-exposure prophylaxis consists of a regimen of one dose of immunoglobulin and full courses of rabies vaccination.
 Rabies immunoglobulin and the first dose of rabies vaccine should be given as soon as possible after exposure.
 Additional doses of rabies vaccine should be given according to official guidelines or the manufacturer's instruction.

-Rabies prophylaxis exclusively with simultaneous vaccination: recommended dose of rabies immunoglobulin is 20 IU Berirab P per kg body weight (bw).
+Rabies prophylaxis exclusively with simultaneous vaccination: recommended dose of rabies immunoglobulin is 20 IU Human Rabies Immunoglobulin (Berirab P) per kg body weight (bw).

 Because of the risk of interference with antibody production related to vaccination, neither the dose should be increased nor repeat rabies immunoglobulin be given even if the onset of the simultaneous prophylaxis is delayed.